-A 12.7 mm gun is used to fire service 12.7 mm armour-piercing (AP) ammunition with a projectile mass of 0.046 kg and with standard propellant load.
-The gun is fired by remote control and is protected from fragment damage by firing through a hole in a heavy steel plate.
-The firing gun muzzle should be at a range of 3 to 20 m from the test item depending upon the explosive weight of the item.
+Three 12.7 mm gun are used to fire service 12.7 mm armour-piercing ammunition with a projectile mass of 0.046 kg.
+Standard propellant loads may require adjustment to achieve projectile velocities within tolerance.
+The guns are fired by remote control and protected from fragment damage by firing through a hole in a heavy steel plate.
+The firing gun muzzle should be at a maximum range of at least 10 m from the test item to assure stabilization prior to impact, and at a maximum range of 30 m from the test item depending upon the explosive weight of the test item.
 The test item should be secured in a holding device capable of restraining the item against dislodgement by the projectiles.
-The test is recorded visually by photographic or other means.